El Dorado (1966 film)

 El Dorado is a 1966 American Western film directed and produced by Howard Hawks and starring John Wayne and Robert Mitchum.
 Written by Leigh Brackett and loosely based on the novel The Stars in Their Courses by Harry Brown, the film is about a gunfighter who comes to the aid of an old friend who is a drunken sheriff struggling to defend a rancher and his family against another rancher trying to steal their water.
-The supporting cast features James Caan, Charlene Holt, Paul Fix, Arthur Hunnicutt, Michele Carey, R. G. Armstrong, Ed Asner, Christopher George, Adam Roarke and Jim Davis.
+The supporting cast features James Caan, Charlene Holt, Paul Fix, Arthur Hunnicutt, Michele Carey, R. G. Armstrong, Ed Asner, Christopher George, Adam Roarke, and Jim Davis.

-The film was first released in Japan on December 17, 1966 and then in the United States on June 7, 1967.
+The film was first released in Japan on December 17, 1966, and then in the United States on June 7, 1967.
 The film received critical praise and was commercially successful, generating North American rentals of $5,950,000 on box-office receipts of $12 million.

 Plot

-Sheriff J.P.
-Harrah comes into the town of El Dorado to talk to his old friend, gun-for-hire Cole Thornton, who has just arrived in response to a mysterious job offer from wealthy landowner Bart Jason.
-Harrah reveals to Thornton that Jason is actually trying to muscle the honest MacDonald family from their land.
+J.P.
+Harrah is sheriff of the town of El Dorado and observes that his old friend, gun-for-hire Cole Thornton, has just arrived in response to a mysterious job offer from wealthy landowner Bart Jason.
+Harrah reveals to Thornton that Jason is actually trying to muscle the honest MacDonald family from their land, and that Thornton's job will entail "taking care of" Harrah.
 Thornton agrees to turn down the job and rides out to Jason's ranch to tell him so.

 Kevin MacDonald and his family hear about Thornton's arrival and fear the worst.
 The youngest son Luke is made sentry, but falls asleep at his post.
 As Thornton returns from his confrontation with Jason, Luke is startled awake and fires.
 Thornton reflexively fires back and wounds Luke in the stomach, and Luke commits suicide before Thornton can stop him, believing his wound fatal.
 Feeling guilty, Thornton brings the body to the farmhouse and tells Kevin what happened.
 The only daughter of the MacDonald clan, Joey, rides off before she can hear the truth, and shoots Thornton on his way back to town.
 Thornton survives, but the bullet has lodged against his spine.
 Local medic Doc Miller cannot remove it, so Thornton departs after healing, despite the protests of local saloon owner Maudie, who has feelings for him.
 Over time, the bullet in his back presses against his spine, causing bouts of temporary paralysis in his right side.

 Six months later, Thornton is in a saloon out of town, having avoided El Dorado.
-He witnesses a naive young man, Alan Bourdillion Traherne (a.k.a.
-"Mississippi"), confronting and killing Charlie Hagin, who killed Mississippi's foster father, Johnny Diamond, two years earlier.
+He witnesses a naive young man, Alan Bourdillion Traherne ("Mississippi"), confronting and killing Charlie Hagan, who killed Mississippi's foster father, Johnny Diamond, two years earlier.
 Thornton steps in to save Mississippi from retaliation from Charlie's friends, Milt and Pedro.
 Their employer, famed gunslinger Nelse McLeod, is impressed, and offers Thornton a job in El Dorado, revealing that he has accepted Bart Jason's job offer and that Harrah became a drunk after a girl ran out on him.